 |Filters||Limit data in the Reports based on field values or related records.|

 Reports with Report Format Summary or Matrix can be visualized, by adding charts to those Reports.
-Charts summarize the Report results and can be configured to specify the data, label, colours and highlighting that appears in the chart.
+Charts summarize the Report results and can be configured to specify the data, label, colors and highlighting that appears in the chart.

 Buckets can be used to group Report data in Text, Picklist and Number fields into categories.
 To do so, the Bucket names and applicable values can be defined.
 Values that don't fit into a Bucket can either be put into the standard Bucket "Other", or be left out of any bucket.